nosnibor89/docker-boilerplates/README.md

 # Docker Boileplates

-Just a bunch of configuration files and command utils for proyect management and deployments.
+Just a bunch of configuration files and util commands for proyect management and deployments.

 So fa we have: